kopertop/blog/_posts/2017-10-25-migrating-to-email-api.markdown

 }
 ```

-As I mentioned, this webhook would be fired if the subscription was added, updated, or cancelled, so we couldn't assume that just because the webhook fired this was a brand-new user.
-Obviously there's no Auth0 ID there, so we used the ```billing.email``` to see if there already was a user for this account, or if we needed to create a new one.
+As the webhook is fired when subscriptions are added, updated, and cancelled, we can't assume that these events always reference brand-new users.
+Obviously there's no Auth0 ID there, so we used the `billing.email` to see if there already was a user for this account, or if we needed to create a new one.

 ### How we used the Search API